reimagined/resolve/docs/read-side.md

 }
 ```

-In the configuration object, specify the Custom Read Model's name and the paths to the files containing nessesary parts.
-Custom Read Models does not use any adapter and performs itself all nessesary actions for handling event and user requests.
+In the configuration object, specify the custom Read Model's name and the paths to the files that define the Read Model's required elements.
+Custom Read Models do not use any adapter and rely on manually-defined logic to handle events and user requests.

-Only two sections are mandatory `updateByEvents` and `read`.
-If `getLastError` or `dispose` does not specified, such functions do nothing.
-If `readAndSerialize` does not specified, it invokes `read` and perform automatic serialization.
+Only the `updateByEvents` and `read` configuration settings are mandatory.
+If the `getLastError` or `dispose` settings are not specified, such functions do nothing.
+If the `readAndSerialize` is not specified, it invokes `read` with automatic serialization.

 ## Initialize a Read Model